Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/windows_install_start_here/Progrming_interface_start_here/_index.md

 ### Design

-The {{< TransferCFT/axwayvariablesComponentShortName  >}} API functions, which can be called from an application, are not re-entrant.
+The {{< TransferCFT/axwayvariablesComponentShortName  >}} API functions, which can be called from an application, are not re- entrant.
 This means that all {{< TransferCFT/axwayvariablesComponentShortName  >}} API function calls made by an application must be made in the same thread.

 <span id="Coding_constraints"></span>